nsg26/Azure-Data-Engineering-Medallion-Architecture/README.md

-# Azure Data Engineering Project – Medallion Architecture (Bronze, Silver, Gold)
+# Azure Data Engineering Project – Medallion Architecture using Azure Data Factory, ADLS Gen2 & Azure SQL Database

 ## Project Overview

-This project demonstrates an end-to-end Azure Data Engineering solution using the Medallion Architecture (Bronze, Silver, Gold) pattern.
+This project demonstrates an end-to-end Azure Data Engineering solution implementing the Medallion Architecture (Bronze, Silver, Gold) pattern.

-The solution ingests raw sales data from CSV files, stores the data in Azure Data Lake Storage Gen2, processes it through Bronze and Silver layers using Azure Data Factory, loads curated Gold layer data into Azure SQL Database, and finally generates business insights using SQL views and Power BI dashboards.
+The solution ingests raw sales data from CSV files using Azure Data Factory and stores it in Azure Data Lake Storage Gen2.
+The data is processed through Bronze (raw) and Silver (cleaned) layers before being loaded into Azure SQL Database, which serves as the Gold analytical layer for reporting and business insights.

+SQL views are created on top of the curated data to support analytics, and Power BI is used to visualize key business metrics and trends.

 The project showcases core Azure Data Engineering concepts including data ingestion, orchestration, parameterization, cloud storage, secret management, SQL analytics, reporting, and source control integration.